Reading time: | 15 min |

 Arm Compiler for Embedded FuSa must also be downloaded separately .

-Individual compiler packages for all supported host platforms can be downloaded from the Arm Product Download Hub .
+Individual compiler packages for all supported host platforms can be downloaded from the Arm Product Download Hub or the Arm Tools Artifactory .

-These can either be used standalone or integrated into your Arm Development Studio installation.
+All compiler versions can be used standalone or integrated into your Arm Development Studio installation.

 See also: What should I do if I want to download a legacy release of Arm Compiler?